Dream Interpretation Guide

 555 indicates the recurring pattern is ready to transform.
 Major shifts related to this theme are imminent.

-666 might appear in recurring dreams to highlight over-focus on material concerns while neglecting spiritual or emotional needs that the dream is trying to address.
+666 might appear in recurring dreams to highlight an over-focus on material concerns while neglecting spiritual or emotional needs that the dream is trying to address.

-777 in a recurring dream confirms the pattern holds important spiritual lessons.
+777 in a recurring dream confirms that the pattern holds important spiritual lessons.
 Engage with it as part of your spiritual path.

 Resolving Recurring Dreams